gooty12/gooty12.github.io/index.md

 ### My Fitness Challenge:
-I've an ongoing, self-assigned fitness challenge whic is to work out for more than __six days__ (6.5 out of 7 on average)  a week for the next two years.
+I've an ongoing, self-assigned, fitness challenge which is to work out for more than __six days__ (6.5 out of 7 on average)  a week for the next two years.
 It's been almost an year, and I haven't missed a single day.
 In short, I'm more committed to fitness than to anything else in life right now.
 See [this page]({{ site.baseurl }}
  {% link my-fitness-challenge.md %}) for more on this.